 During the year under review, the revenue of the company from operations is Rs.
 Nil and it was attributed to an overall slowdown in the economy.
 The Board of Directors is making all efforts for the better opportunities of the company.

 PERFORMANCE REVIEW:

-The Company has incurred loss during the financial year ended 31st March, 2021.
-Your Directors are making all efforts to improve the performance of the Company in future
+The Company revenue from operations Rs.
+107/- during the financial year ended 31st March, 2022.
+Your Directors are making all efforts to improve the performance of the Company in future.

 SHARE CAPITAL